looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ## Overview

-This Terraform configuration establishes a backend for the Looker Explore Assistant on Google Cloud Platform (GCP), facilitating interaction with the Gemini Pro model of Vertex AI.
+This Terraform configuration establishes a backend for the Looker Explore Assistant on Google Cloud Platform (GCP), facilitating interaction with the Gemini Flash model of Vertex AI.
 The setup supports two options: a Cloud Function backend and a BigQuery backend, each acting as a proxy/relay for running content through the model.

 The Explore Assistant also uses a set of examples to improve the quality of its answers.
 We store those examples in BigQuery.
 Please see the comparisons below when deciding which deployment approach to use.